asval211/pga_golf_dataset/README.md

 The goal of this project is to create the best models for owners of a small company in order for them to make a business decision on which golfer they wish to sponsor.
 Descriptive analyses of data on previous statistics revealed that our models would take in a number of features involving all aspects of the game of golf.

 ## Business Problem
 Small company would like to sponsor a golfer and needs to know how impactful their season will be.
-To help them in this area, we will create multiple models to help predict different targets (money, points, and winners) in order to help them in this decision proccess.
+To help them in this area, we will create multiple models to help predict different targets (money, points, and winners) in order to help them in this decision process.

 ## Data
 We examined data on rounds, gir, average_putts, average_scrambling, average_score, points, top_10, average_sg_putts, average_sg_total, sg:ott, sg:apr, sg:arg, distance_fairway, and winners against **money**.